jaemig/wl-traffic-tracker/README.md

 - Start and end times of disruptions and delays
 - All affected stops and lines
-- Broken elevators and escalators
+- Broken elevators and escalators (work in progress)
 - Name and geographic position of all stops

 ## Displayed informations